 An advance directive is a form in which an individual: (1) appoints a person or persons to make health care decisions for the individual if and when the individual loses the capacity to make health care decision (typically called a “health care power of attorney”); and/or (2) provides guidance or instructions for making health care decisions, typically in end-of-life care situations (often called a “living will”).
 An advance directive is a direction from the patient, not a medical order.

-In contrast, a POLST Paradigm Form consists of a set of medical orders that applies to a limited population of patients and addresses a limited number of critical medical decisions.
+In contrast, a POLST form consists of a set of medical orders that applies to a limited population of patients and addresses a limited number of critical medical decisions.
 The form is intended as a complement to advance directives in that it serves as a translational tool and a continuity of care assurance.

 Both provide information about treatment wishes but they give different information:

 - Advance Directive: This document is called different things in different states (e.g., living will, health care power of attorney) but, regardless of the term, is a legal document used to provide guidance about what types of treatments a patient may want to receive in case of a future, unknown medical emergency; it is also where patients designate a surrogate.
 All adults should have an advance directive.

 - POLST Form: This is also called different things in different states (see our map for more information) but, regardless of the term, the POLST form is a portable medical order for specific medical treatments the patient would want tonight (based on his/her diagnosis, prognosis and goals of care).
 POLST forms are appropriate for individuals with a serious illness or frailty near the end-of-life.

 Does a POLST form replace an advance directive?

 No. A POLST form complements the advance directive — it does not replace it.